 Across Canada, there are countless opportunities to invest in products throughout the Exempt Market.
 However, similar to the public markets, not all investments are of the same caliber in strategy, risk, and return.
-Exempt Market Dealers evaluate these opportunities through an in depth due diligence process, that evaluates how the investment is structured, the opportunity the company is attempting to pursue, and likelihood of investor success.
-Only those products of which are deemed of the highest caliber can be introduced to investors from the advisors of that Exempt Market Dealer.
+Exempt Market Dealers evaluate these opportunities through an in depth due diligence process, that evaluates how the investment is structured, the opportunities being pursued, and the likelihood outcome and profit or income the investor can reasonably expect.
+Only those investments which are deemed to be able to meet their product’s expectation are approved.

-The Exempt Market Dealers are also responsible for navigating controls and compliance within a complex regulatory framework, of which varies province to province in Canada.
+The Exempt Market Dealers are also responsible for oversight and compliance with a regulatory framework which can vary from province to province in Canada.

-Often, exempt market investments offer higher rewards in exchange for lower liquidity options.
-Unlike ‘angel investing’ or ‘venture capital,’ exempt market products are almost always made in companies that have existing operations and sales.
-They may be trying to capitalize on a new opportunity, raising capital to fuel acquisitions, or any number of growth avenues, but they almost universally do not want to engage in the expense or corporate distraction of issuing a public stock offering.
+Unlike ‘angel investing’ or ‘venture capital,’ exempt market products are almost always made in companies that have existing cash flow from operations and sales.
+They may be trying to capitalize on a new opportunity, raising capital to fuel acquisitions, or any number of growth avenues, but they almost always do not want to engage in the expense or corporate distraction of issuing a public stock offering.

 All investment involves some form of risk, whether it is low or negative returns, or loss of investment capital.
-Securities including debt, equity, asset-backed securities, investment funds and derivatives can be sold within the Exempt Market, without a prospectus (hence, the term ‘Exempt Market’), under certain strict rules and regulations.
+Securities including debt, equity, asset-backed securities, investment funds and derivatives can be sold within the Exempt Market, without a prospectus (hence, the term ‘Exempt [from Prospectus] Market’), under certain strict rules and regulations.
 Prospectus exemptions can help businesses because it lets them raise money without the time and expense of preparing a prospectus.
-In turn, this provides access to capital, and offers investors more choice, but investors should be aware of the risks associated with investing in the exempt market, including:
+In turn, this provides additional investment capital for the Issuer, but investors should be aware of the risks associated with investing in the exempt market which include the following.

 RISK OF LOSS

 As with any investment, you could lose your investment capital in the event negative market or corporate situations arise.
-Privest carefully analyzes all prospective issuers’ offerings, and in many cases conducts third-party reviews and analysis to understand the risk, prior to making that investment opportunity available for sale.
+Privest carefully analyzes all prospective issuers’ offerings, and in many cases conducts third-party reviews and analysis to understand the risk, prior to making that investment opportunity available to their dealing representatives.
 Privest Wealth Management or your investment advisor can help you understand the risks and opportunities.

 LACK OF INFORMATION